 Science Sips on Sustainability in the Science Year 2016*17 – Seas and Oceans

 Ever tried bycatch curry, or discussed ocean sustainability while sipping seaweed cocktails?
-The first Science Sips event takes place on 30.
-March at the Berlin Museum for Natural History and features talks that explore the question of marine sustainability
+Participants of the first Science Sips event got to experience exactly that on 30 March 2017 while sitting across the impressive dinosaur fossils exhibited at the Berlin Museum for Natural History.

 Oceans and seas are an essential food source for roughly a billion people globally, but their sustainable use remains a challenge.
 Pollution, overfishing, illegal fishing and climate change irreversibly harm the oceans' vital functions and food networks.

 The project "Taste of the Future of the Seas" is part of the Science Year 2016*17 – Seas and Oceans, funded by the German Federal Ministry for Education and Research, and addresses the challenges and opportunities for sustainable use of marine ecosystems.
 The event series "Science Sips" is part of the project and features engaging evenings on the science of ocean sustainability.

 At the first of altogether three Science Sips events, three experts gave short, energetic presentations on different topics on marine science, which were followed by an interactive and engaging discussion round.
 Participants got to enjoy street food and drinks made from sustainable seafood, like bycatch curry and seaweed cocktails.
 This Science Sips addressed such issues as the impact of fisheries on ocean conservation and the possibility of sustainable seafood consumption.

 Location: Museum für Naturkunde Berlin, Invalidenstr.
 43, 10115 Berlin